Skip to product information

 Legal Information

-As of 2022, the government of Karnataka removed restrictions on the private growing and selling of sandalwood on the open market.
+As of 2022, the government of Karnataka removed all restrictions on the private growing and selling of sandalwood on the open market.

 We also stock Australian grown sustainable Indian type sandalwood oil.